PedroACFerreira/pedroacferreira.github.io/_pages/about.md

 ---

 Hey there!
 I recently finished my PhD in Neuroscience under the supervision of Prof. João Peça at University of Coimbra and am now in search for new opportunities outside strict academia.
-I am incredibdly passionate about science and how it can drive positive change.
+I am incredibdly passionate about science and how it can drive positive change!
 Detail-oriented and capable of managing mutidisciplinary teams.
 Extemely fast learner and proactive.
-Experienced in multi-language programming as well as data analysis and visualization in the context of life sciences.
-Passionate about developing tools to improve research.
+Experienced in programming with multiple languages as well as data analysis, statistics and visualization tools in the context of life sciences.
+Tech enthusiast and tinkerer with a love for developing tools to improve research|
-Tech enthusiast and tinkerer.

 Here you can find some of the illustrations I created throughout my PhD, either for research and review articles or SciComm activities!